Insurance / Valuation

 (Option A.) Released Value Protection

 This option is labeled Option A on the middle left hand side our BOL.
 To choose this option, you must, in your own handwriting, write the letter "A" in the box on the BOL, and sign and date it.
 We cannot choose for you.
 This is mandated as the minimum reimbursement required by Federal Law for all moving companies.
 This is minimal coverage, and you pay no additional fee if you choose this Valuation Coverage.
-It is very simple to explain: If something was to get damaged during your move, our liability would be 60 cents per pound.
+It is very simple to explain: If something was to get damaged during your move, our liability would be at most 60 cents per pound.
 We would weigh the item and whatever the weight is gets multiplied by 60 cents.
 That is the maximum we would pay out.
 There are no other factors.
 The item weight is multiplied by 60 cents and that's our maximum liability.